FlexCode29/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/1_7_networking_config.md

     duckiebot $ sudo service avahi-daemon restart

 Symptom: (for Arch users only) the Avahi module isn't installed

+Resolution: Install Avahi with the following command:

+    sudo pacman -S avahi

-Resolution: Install Avahi with the following command `sudo pacman -S avahi`, then install the nss-mdns package with the command `sudo pacman -S nss-mdns`.
+Install the nss-mdns package with the command

+    sudo pacman -S nss-mdns

-Edit the `/etc/nsswitch.conf` file and change the hosts line to include `mdns_minimal [NOTFOUND=return]` before `resolve` and `dns`, it should look something like
+Edit the `/etc/nsswitch.conf` file and change the hosts line to include

+    mdns_minimal [NOTFOUND=return] before `resolve` and `dns`

+it should look something like

     hosts: ... mdns_minimal [NOTFOUND=return] resolve [!UNAVAIL=return] dns ...

-Restart the avahi-daemon.service service when you are done and the local hostname resolution should work
+Restart the avahi-daemon.service service

 ## I can SSH to the Duckiebot but not without a password